Wartburg Knights men's wrestling: Battle of the burgs

 Since 1995 only two teams have won a DIII NCAA wrestling team title, those two being Wartburg College and Augsburg University.
 Both teams have gone back and forth since then, which created one of the greatest rivalries in any sport.
 The rivalry gained national attention when it was placed front and center on the New York Times sports section in 2012.
-The two teams meet every year and wrestling for a belt in a dual aptly named "Battle of the Burgs", with Wartburg winning straight, in 2023.
+The two teams meet every year and wrestle for a belt in a dual aptly named "Battle of the Burgs", with Wartburg winning straight, in 2023.
 The rivalry was featured on LG's series "the rivalries" during the 2023-2024 season.
 The series followed both Augsburg and Wartburg throughout the season and their battle for supremacy in DIII wrestling.
 Augsburg would go on to win the "Battle of the Burgs" that season and win the NCAA title, with Wartburg coming in 2nd.

 Home meets

 Home meets are held in the Levick Arena in Waverly, Iowa.